Skip to Content

 Moeraki Boulders at sunset on the South Island

-Have you ever seen something like that before!
+Have you ever seen something like that before?

-Visiting the boulders only takes an hour or so and the best time to photograph the boulders is at sunrise or sunset.
-There is a café nearby with parking and access to the beach.
-They do require a small fee to use the beach access though.
 If you don’t want to pay, you can also access the boulders via the DOC parking lot nearby.
 Just be sure to look on Google Maps and go to the public parking area, not the café.

 As far as interesting places to visit on the South Island go, Moeraki Boulders is a clear winner!
 If you want to stay nearby so you can visit at sunset, the town of Moeraki is the best option, but Hampden is also nearby.
 Alternatively, just stay in Oamaru – that’s what I do!